Museum of Art & Photography: Building

 The museum is located on Kasturba Road in Bengaluru.
 The designs for the five floor, 44,000 square feet museum include five galleries, an auditorium, research library, classroom, restoration lab, storage, and sculpture garden.
 Designed by Mathew & Ghosh Architects, the construction was overseen by an architectural committee that included Rahul Mehrotra, Mahrukh Tarapor, and the late Martand Singh.

 Art (is) Life Festival

-In December 2020, MAP launched their digital museum with a week-long, online festival entitled, Art (is) Life, that opened with a virtual, sensorial exploration of the museum building through an amalgamation of art, poetry, and dance.
+In December 2020, MAP launched their digital museum with a week-long, online festival entitled, Art (is) Life.
 The festival featured known cultural figures such as Javed Akhtar, actor Shabana Azmi, classical dancer Malavika Sarukkai, film and theatre professional Arundhati Nag, art historian B. N. Goswamy, filmmaker Nandita Das, visual artist Jitish Kallat, and singer Kavita Seth.

 The remaining days of the festival featured daily 45-minute programs that took viewers through different selected departments of the MAP collection and featured stories from the collections, performances, and collaborations with international museums.